 Our Place is a Community Hub delivering advice and support services to children and families in Sutton Coldfield.
 Central to the group’s activities is a mentoring scheme reaching 18 local schools, providing 1-2-1 and group support to children on a weekly basis for up to 12 months.

-This year a £2,500 grant will be used to deliver the project to circa 250 11-16 year olds, following on from the successful delivery of the project to primary school children.
-This year’s theme will focus on online safety and sexting with continued discussions surrounding self-esteem and healthy relationships.
-The aim of the resource is to educate adolescents on child sexual exploitation and grooming (including the signs and dangers) and empower them to protect and respect themselves so that they are less likely to engage in risky behaviours.
+In 2017 a £2,500 grant was used to deliver the project to circa 250 11-16 year olds, following on from the successful delivery of the project to primary school children.
+The 2017 theme focused on online safety and sexting with discussions surrounding self-esteem and healthy relationships.
+The aim of the resource was to educate adolescents on child sexual exploitation and grooming (including the signs and dangers) and to empower them to protect and respect themselves so that they are less likely to engage in risky behaviours.

 Radio Plus, Coventry

 Radio Plus is a community radio station, run by a social enterprise (Coventry & Warwickshire Media Community Ltd) targeting content and activity at young people aged between 16-35.
 The group’s core aims are to help disengaged young people achieve their potential by providing training and volunteering opportunities, give a voice to voluntary and community organisations supporting the most vulnerable people and to raise the profile of local young musical talent.